Rose Bubble Tea

 Ingredient Notes

-Dried rose petals can also be used.
-Make sure the dried rose is food-safe. - Tapioca balls
+- Dried rose buds: Dried rose petals can also be used.
+Make sure the dried rose is food-safe.

-It’s easy to use store bought tapioca balls, which are sold dry, because you just cook them in water. - Brown sugar
+- Tapioca balls: It’s easy to use store bought tapioca balls, which are sold dry, because you just cook them in water.

-This is used to make a brown sugar syrup, which is the best way to sweeten an iced drink.
-Using brown sugar instead of white will add a hint of caramel flavor to the drink. - Milk
+- Brown sugar: This is used to make a brown sugar syrup, which sweetens the drink.
+Using brown sugar instead of white will add a hint of caramel flavor to the drink.

-Whole milk makes the drink creamier but any milk can be used, including plant-based milk like oat milk and almond milk. - Water
+- Milk: Whole milk makes the drink creamier but any milk can be used, including plant-based milk like oat milk.

-Use filtered water to make ice, if you can.
+- Ice: Use filtered water to make ice if you can.

 Photo Credit: amazon.com